by Luke Sykora

 Since the author’s untimely death in 2003, Roberto Bolaño has risen to a level of international prominence.
 Nazi Literature in the Americas is one of his most innovative works, as it charts the lives of 33 writers from the Western Hemisphere, all of whom are completely invented.
 As Bolaño’s deadpan satire carves its way through the imagined lives of these extremist authors, we’re introduced to a surprisingly varied body of creative work: monumental avant-garde experiments, bizarre Nazi science fiction efforts, embarrassingly sentimental lyrics, and the unabashed soccer hooliganism of the Fabulous Schiaffino Boys.

 Bolaño’s subjects are for the most part absurdly minor literary figures, producing their poems and novels with little awareness of their almost total irrelevance to the larger literary society around them.
-Oddly, the effects such extreme political commitments have on these authors’ works is curious at best—their politics sometimes hover in the background and at other times emerge in ways that are completely inscrutable.
+Oddly, the effects such extreme political commitments have on these authors’ works are curious at best—their politics sometimes hover in the background and at other times emerge in completely inscrutable ways.
 As an example, consider Franz Zwickau’s poem “Concentration Camp,” described as “a humorous and at times touching story of Zwickau’s life as a child, between the ages of five and ten, in a middle-class neighborhood in Caracas.”
-In many cases these Nazi authors are near-buffoons, textbook studies in the banality of evil.
+In many cases these Nazi authors are near buffoons, textbook studies in the banality of evil.

 Bolaño’s reaction to the presumed revenge killing ends here.
 He’s too smart to overreach himself and try to resolve any nagging questions we might have about the role of politics in art or to indulge in any heroic fantasies about the writer’s role in history.
 If anything, Bolaño seems to be saying, political heroics can get a writer into deep trouble, sometimes yielding results much more dangerous than bad art.
 Beyond this suggestion, Bolaño sidesteps any overtures toward a grand moral lesson.
 In fact, by entering the story as a character in a fiction of his own making, Bolaño turns the dilemma on its head: it is no longer a question of how art can “influence” the real world, but how the real world can be drawn into the imagination—and how the imagination can process, rearrange, lampoon, and sometimes defuse the residue left behind by very real upheaval and displacement.